chrisui/sane-react/README.md

 Don't abstract away too early.
 React blesses us with an incredible ease to refactor so build quickly and allow patterns to emerge.

 ## Class Syntax
 Using the class syntax will prevent teams from falling into a pit of non-standard and non-optimal patterns and features supplied via the `React.createClass()` helper.
+In short it is simply more future proof and will sway you into less brittle patterns of code abstraction.

 Mixins is in particular a pattern which should be avoided for more composable (and functional) patterns.
 Autobinding is nice but can be achieved efficiently these days with simple higher-order functions.

 ```javascript
 class MyComponent extends React.Component {